Parmesan Polenta with Tomato Herb Salad

 - Add a couple of tablespoons of pesto.

-- Use any herbs of your choice.
+- Use any fresh herbs of your choice.
 I use what I have in the garden such as basil, oregano, chives, parsley, thyme.
+You can substitute with some dried herbs, but I suggest using at least one fresh herb.

 - Add a teaspoon of Balsamic vinegar and a pinch of sugar,

-- Other good additions are minced garlic, chopped olives or capers.
+- Other good additions are minced garlic cloves, chopped olives, a squeeze of lemon juice or capers.

 BIG Shortcut